beamelani/Consistency_Check/README.md

 | `-v`, `--verbose`                   | Enable verbose output for debugging or analysis.                                                |
 | `formula <file>`                    | Path to a file containing the temporal logic formula to be checked.                             |

-Benchmarks from paper can be found in benchmarks/paper_benchmarks.py

 ### 🏁 Running STLTree